dierickdie/therick48.16SP/README.md

 This is essentially a dumbed down Planck clone plus a southpaw numpad.
 The numpad is able to be snapped off to have just a 4x12.

-If you want a regular side numpad, look at the [therick64BA](https://github.com/therickthe/therick64BA).
+If you want a regular side numpad, look at the [therick48+16](https://github.com/therickthe/therick64BA).
 It uses the same firmware.

-**Note: firmware is the same as therick64BA**
+**Note: firmware is the same as therick48+16**

-**I AM CONSTANTLY TWEAKING THE DESIGN.
-I HAVE NOT ORDERED A PHYSICAL PCB YET.**

 Although everything should<sup>(tm)</sup> work as is, it hasn't been physically tested, and I like playing with the traces to make it prettier/more efficient.